“WHY DO WELLS GO BAD?”

 Every well rehabilitation is different.
 But WellJet has improved performance up to 1,000%.

-Over the past several years, WellJet has built up an impressive track record of success.
+Over the past several years, WellJet® has built up an impressive track record of success.
 But there are no guarantees.
-In some cases, well owners have elected not to follow all of our recommendations.
-In those few isolated incidents, although WellJet has opened everything up, not all of the debris has been removed.
+In some cases, follow-on steps are not performed.
+In those few isolated incidents, although WellJet® has opened everything up, not all of the debris has been removed.
 The net effect is some improvement, but not the dramatic growth that could have been obtained with proper follow-through.

 “WHAT’S THE BOTTOM LINE?”

-WellJet represents a quantum advance in the field of well rehabilitation.
-We do what no one else can.
-But in certain cases, WellJet is just one – albeit the most important – element in a comprehensive program that should be followed to obtain the best results.
+WellJet® represents a quantum advance in the field of well development and rehabilitation.
+No other method can match WellJet’s ability to generate pressure downhole.
+In certain cases, WellJet® is just one – albeit the most important – element in a comprehensive program that should be followed to obtain the best results.